WeyardWiz/SonarQube/README.md

-The first section here explains how to set up the porject on your machine/computer.
+The first section here explains how to set up the project on your machine/computer.
 The development of new metrics is at the end of this file.

 ------------------------------------------------------------

-Download the sonar-cis-plugin.zip and extract it somewhere
+Download the sonar-cis-plugin.zip from here: https://github.com/WeyardWiz/SonarQube and extract it somewhere

-download the sonarqube from here: https://github.com/SonarSource/sonarqube
+Download the sonarqube open source project from here: https://github.com/SonarSource/sonarqube

 Download/install gradle